Supporting post-partum mothers with a connected wellness ecosystem

 Client

-Honda's Research Institute, 99P Labs x Carnegie Mellon University
+Honda's Research Institute's 99P Labs x Carnegie Mellon University

-Fourth Trimester Health is a holistic wellness platform built for post-partum mothers on behalf of Honda's 99P Research Labs.
+Fourth Trimester Health (fth) is an agentic wellness platform built for post-partum mothers on behalf of Honda's 99P Research Labs.

 I collaborated with 30 teammates across hardware engineering, intelligence engineering, and HCI to build a mix of digital and hardware solutions that worked in tandem to improve health outcomes.